 I can’t emphasise enough the importance of labelling plants when propagating by seeds or cuttings.

-Step 8 – Cover the cuttings to retain moisture
+Step 8 – Cover the Cuttings to Retain Moisture

 - Avoid direct sun, otherwise the cuttings will overheat and cook in their airtight enclosures!

-Step 9 – Cuttings have rooted when they show new growthThe time taken for cuttings to “strike” (produce roots) varies, it depends on the type of plant, and the environmental conditions – heat, light, season.
+The time taken for cuttings to ‘strike’ (produce roots) varies, depending on the type of plant, and the environmental conditions – heat, light and season.
 Some plants root readily while others can take what seems like forever.
 If the cutting still looks alive, be patient!

-into the garden.
-They need some time to adapt and “harden off”.
+Newly rooted cuttings should not be transplanted directly into the garden.
+They need some time to adapt and harden off.